International Association of Directors

 Kevin has over 37 years experience in law enforcement.
 As the Senior Law Enforcement Specialist for the Oklahoma Municipal Assurance Group, he provides training, policy development assistance, and conducts legal and claims investigations for over 300 OK police departments.

 Nancy served for more than 29 years in the Missouri DPS Division of Alcohol and Tobacco Control.
 She developed and administered the division’s retail beverage server training program, training thousands of servers of alcoholic beverages on proper service techniques and the detection of false identification.

 Edward Kafel has been a sworn deputy with the El Paso County Sheriff’s Office since 1998.
 He has been assigned to the Training Section for the last 16 years.
 He is his agency’s primary use of force (UOF) instructor and has developed and taught UOF and de-escalation in his agency’s basic law enforcement academies and annual in-service training.

 Jon has more than 27 years of law enforcement and training experience.
-As the Basic Law Enforcement Training (or POST) Coordinator for the North Carolina Justice Academy, Jon managed all curriculum research, development, and revision efforts for the State mandated entry-level certification course.
+As the Basic Law Enforcement Training (or POST) Coordinator for the North Carolina Justice Academy, Jon manages all curriculum research, development and revision efforts for the State mandated entry-level certification course.

 Don is a dynamic trainer, expert witness in search and seizure & use of force, author, and peace officer.
 He spent the past nine years as an academy instructor.
 Don also founded Premier Police Training, a national training company.